 Apnea’s Rhapsody is a multi-layered installation and performance project by the Slovenian artist JAŠA (Mrevlje-Pollak; born in 1978 in Ljubljana, Slovenia).
 Apnea’s Rhapsody at On Stellar Rays is JAŠA’s first exhibition in the United States.
 The gallery exhibition is an immersive installation including wallpaper, carpeting, furniture, sculpture, video, photography and other surprises.
 According to the gallery, the show “explores the tension between perceived experiences of awe, ecstasy and beauty, and actual conditions of a specific time and place.”
-(Hit the jump for entire press release).
 This video documents the performance on June 21, 2012.
 The exhibition runs until July 27, 2012.

 JAŠA: Apnea’s Rhapsody / Installation and Performance Project at On Stellar Rays, New York.
 Performance, June 10, 2012.
 Video by Shimon Azulay.

 > Right-click (Mac: ctrl-click) this link to download Quicktime video file.

 On Stellar Rays presents Apnea’s Rhapsody, a multi-layered installation and performance project by JAŠA, exploring the tension between perceived experiences of awe, ecstasy and beauty, and actual conditions of a specific time and place.
 The gallery installation will be immersive, including wallpaper, carpeting, furniture, sculpture, video, photography and other surprises.
 Apnea’s Rhapsody marks the Ljubljana-based artist’s first exhibition in the US.